FraLaz1971/cbeginner/README.md

 ## instructions to run programs

 ### we're supposing you're at the linux/MacOS/msys2 terminal.
+Here few commands examples to introduce you to shell commands in a unix-like environment.
+If you want to know more about the usage of shell commands on GNU/Linux or MacOS read also [here](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal).
+Links are provided also if you want to know more about the usage of MicroSoft windows [cmd](https://devblogs.microsoft.com/commandline/introducing-windows-terminal/) terminal and its [batch](https://ss64.com/nt/cmd.html) shell language.
 To see the c programs contained in the main folder:

 	ls *.c *.C